Artificial Intelligence & Facial Recognition: Regulations & Privacy Issues Updates

 To help channel partners understand the issues, this regularly updated blog describes AI viewpoints, milestones, shortcomings, ethical issues, potential biases, and emerging industry regulations.

 Article Updates: Originally published January 21, 2020.
 Article updated regularly with news updates & related analysis.
-Latest updates involve NEC, Clearview AI and Ayonix.
+Latest updates involve potential United States AI regulations and FDA recommendations.

 Artificial Intelligence Regulations, Policies, Innovations & Viewpoints

 - Amid concerns that AI and facial recognition technology may lead to racial profiling, Amazon will no longer make its Rekognition software available to police departments over the next year.
 Amazon is hoping Congress steps up to regulate the facial recognition industry.
 Source: ChannelE2E, June 10, 2020.

 - Amazon has acquired seven AI companies since 2010.
 Source: PC Mag, July 24, 2020.

 Apple AI Policies: Multiple updates…

 - Apple acquired Xnor.AI recently and decided to terminate the work on Project Maven, an effort by the U.S. Department of Defense to use AI software to analyze imagery captured by military drones.
 Source: The Information, January 29, 2020.